xtendo-org/saha/example-website/data/article/another.md

 ## Markdown syntax

-Plate takes [CommonMark](http://commonmark.org/) documents as input.
+Saha takes [CommonMark](http://commonmark.org/) documents as input.
 Therefore

-- A Plate
+- A Saha
 - document

 is easy to